hunta2/JIRA-bot/README.md

 Jira-Bot Workflow Portfolio Project
 Overview

 This repository showcases the jira-bot workflow—a project that I designed and implemented to integrate API interaction, database checks, and orchestration.
 Although this code is based on a production system (used internally), this repository serves as a portfolio demonstration of my skills.
-The repository contains the full implementation of the jira-bot, while the related Reaper (ETL process) and Gobbler (data aggregation and cleaning) flows are part of a larger system managed by multiple teams.
+The repository contains the full implementation of the jira-bot, while the related Reaper (ETL process) and Gobbler (data aggregation and cleaning) flows are not included here.

 What it does: